FreeBSD is Fun

 Booting the installation CD

-In the OVH customer area we choose the Bare Metal menu and select the server where we want to perform the installation from the Dedicated Servers list.
-At the default tab, just make sure the boot option is set to hard disk rather than rescue and then proceed to the IPMI tab.
+In the first tab of the server page, just make sure the boot option is set to hard disk (rather than rescue) and then proceed to the IPMI tab.
 Here you will find the KVM option.
 KVM is the acronym of Keyboard Video Mouse and allows us to use our server as if we were sitting in front of the machine.
 Press “Start a KVM session in the browser”.
+If you don’t have this button, you will likely have to download a java applet instead.
+The procedure is similar in both.

 Installation options